-Mike George rates the Russian-built Baikal shotgun as one of his top ten guns of the last half century.
-So it might be worth considering one?
+You might be surprised to hear it, but our experienced reviewer, Mike George, ranks a Baikal shotgun as one of his top ten guns of the last half century.
+Here's why.

 The guns are made by the people for the people in the Russian city of Izhevsk, in the Western Urals.
 That is a couple of hours flight from Moscow.